aws/amazon-documentdb-odbc-driver/tools/ODBCcli/README.md

-# ODBC sample client application - ODBCCli
+# ODBC sample client application - ODBCcli

 A simple odbc client application that lets you pass a dsn and query to run on a Timestream database.